Elon Musk says taking Tesla private is 'best path,' shares jump

 SAN FRANCISCO (Reuters) - Chief Executive Elon Musk said on Tuesday he is considering taking Tesla Inc private in what would be the largest deal of its type, moving the electric car maker out of the glare of Wall Street as it goes through a period of rapid growth under tight financial constraints.

-"Am considering taking Tesla private at $420.
-Funding secured," Musk said on Twitter bit.ly/2Om3gn3.
+“Am considering taking Tesla private at $420.
+Funding secured,” Musk said on Twitter.
 At $420 per share, a deal would be worth $72 billion overall.

-In a letter to Tesla employees published more than an hour later on the company's blog here, Musk explained that going private would be "the best path forward."
-Such a move - over which no final decision had been made - would let Tesla "operate at its best, free from as much distraction and short-term thinking as possible," he wrote.
+In a letter to Tesla employees published more than an hour later on the company’s blog, Musk explained that going private would be “the best path forward.”
+Such a move - over which no final decision had been made - would let Tesla “operate at its best, free from as much distraction and short-term thinking as possible,” he wrote.

 Tesla shares closed up 11 percent at $379.57, slightly below their all-time high.